kaiserkeenmon/WPModernPlugin/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 </div>

-## WPPluginModernizer  demo
+## Unleashing WPPluginModernizer: Revolutionize WordPress Plugin Development

-To watch the demo without navigating away from GitHub, right-click on the link and select "Open link in new tab".
+To watch the intro video below without navigating away from GitHub, right-click on the link and select "Open link in new tab".
 [![Watch the Video](https://raw.githubusercontent.com/kaiserkeenmon/WPPluginModernizer/master/thumb.png)](https://youtu.be/gdDSBzfBm50?si=ak1Uheubbe4oMeQj "WPPluginModernizer Intro")

-The above demo is a brief intro to WPPluginModernizer, highlighting its features and demoing how to use it to build a modernized WordPress plugin.
+The above video is a brief intro to WPPluginModernizer, highlighting its features and how it can revolutionize your WordPress plugin development.

 ## Key Plugin Features